Songs

 Informant / Performers

-Jerusalem National Sound Archives placement: Y 3995/2 Referenced and notated in: Romancero Sefardi de Marreucos, pg.
-70, Editorial Alpuerto, Pardes Publishing House, 2018 Susana Weich-Shahak.
-Notes: This Romance is based on several medieval French...
+Jerusalem National Sound Archives placement: NSA Y 3997/7 Referenced and notated in: Romancero Sefardi de Marruecos, pg.
+192, Editorial Alpuerto, Pardes Publishing House, 2018 Susana Weich-Shahak.
+It is another ballad widely disseminated throughout the Hispanic...